Do you feel it?

 Clarity of vision.

-Creating the path to your future…that works.
+Moving forward to create the path to your future…that works.

 Throw in some arts and crafts?
 Really, what could be better?

-Check in with your attitude about vision boards.
+Before you go any further, check in with your attitude about vision boards.

 Are you a believer?